precice/precice.github.io/pages/community/precice-workshop-2024.md

 ### User introductions

-The official welcome to the workshop on Wednesday, September 25.
+The official welcome will take place on Wednesday, September 25.
 It will be followed by a round of introductions, so that everyone knows who to talk to during the workshop.

 ### World Café